maxhirtens/maxhirtens/README.md

 ### Hi there 👋

 ## Bio
-My name is Max Hirtenstein and I'm a San Francisco software engineer, sound designer, entrepreneur.
+My name is Max Hirtenstein and I'm a San Francisco software engineer, sound designer, and entrepreneur.
 After many years running a business in the film industry, I'm looking to transfer my creative and personal skills to tech.

 - 🌱 I’m currently learning Python, Flask, Jinja, Javascript, and more.
 - ⚡ Fun fact: Former owner of a bean-to-bar chocolate company.